visionsystemsgmbh/vsdebootstrap/README.md

 build.sh
 --------

-build.sh is the main script, that must be run first.
-It creates a rootfs folder specified in DROOTFS variable.
-You can change DROOTFS to /mnt, i.e. mount folder where you've mounted the second partition of your SD card.
+`build.sh` is the main script, that must be run first.
+It creates a rootfs folder specified in `DROOTFS` variable.
+You can change `DROOTFS` to `/mnt`, i.e. mount folder where you've mounted the second partition of your SD card.
 This would create Debian image directly on the SD card.

-After creating the rootfs folder build.sh invokes debootstrap's fisrt stage, that creates basic root file system.
-Then vsdeb.sh and QEMU will be copied to the newly created rootfs and executed via chroot.
+After creating the rootfs folder `build.sh` invokes debootstrap's first stage, that creates basic root file system.
+Then `vsdeb.sh` and QEMU will be copied to the newly created rootfs and executed via `chroot`.

-Custom configuration files, packages etc. must be copied to the final rootfs via build.sh.
+Custom configuration files, packages etc. must be copied to the final rootfs via `build.sh`.

 vsdeb.sh
 --------

-vsdeb.sh will be executed in the virtual machine.
+`vsdeb.sh` will be executed in the virtual machine.
 This script installs additional Debian packages, creates root password etc.

-So far additional packages will be installed in two steps:
+So far additional packages are divided into multiple categories like *core*, *network*, *firmware* etc.

-1. core packages like OpenVPN, SSH erver etc.
-2. software development packages like CMake, git, libraries etc.

-You can reduce the size of the production rootfs via not installing the development packages.
+You can reduce the size of the production rootfs via commenting/modifying related `apt-get` invocations.